inkAID Clear Gloss Type II Inkjet Receptive Coating

-inkAID Clear Gloss Type II coating can be applied to any material that can go through your printer.
+inkAID Clear Gloss Type II Inkjet receptive coating can be applied to any material that can go through your printer.
 It provides a clear gloss finish that allows the underlying surface to appear through the coating.
+Instructions for using can be found by scrolling down this page to the "Working With Clear Gloss Type II" Section and clicking the "+" sign.

-It is the recommended coating for use on metals and film as it contains an additive that provides firm adhesion to non-porous surfaces which improves over time.
+It is the recommended coating for use on metals and film and other non-porous as it contains an additive that provides firm adhesion to these surfaces that improves over time.

 "Walking the dog in snowy Stockholm" Danny Portnoy,